If you have problems activating your plugins, please follow this Troubleshooting Guide for activation problems in Logic.

 ~/Library/Caches/AudioUnitCache/ -

 Once you find it, drag the two .cache files into the trash.
-Then empty the trash and restart logic.
+Then empty the trash and restart Logic.

-Sometimes (especially after updating Logic), it's helpful to move the affected plugins from your AU Folder to an external folder, then clear out the Cache Folder and restart logic to rescan all other plugins.
-Quit logic, drag the affected plugins back to your AU Folder, and restart logic to rescan the affected plugins. - Remove the license file from your hard drive.
+- Remove the license file from your hard drive.
 Don’t worry.
 This won’t cause you to lose an activation or change your deletion count.
-It will just force the plugin to check in with our server and then generate a new license file.
-To find your license file on macOS, go to the Finder, click on the "Go" menu, click on "Go to folder..." and then paste in this file path exactly as it appears below: force the plugin to check in with our server and
+It will force the plugin to check in with our server and generate a new license file.
+To find your license file on macOS, go to the Finder, click on the "Go" menu, click on "Go to folder..." and then paste in this file path exactly as it appears below:

 ~/Library/Application Support/